Virtualization-projects/rancher-labs-wiki/Cowpoke-3.2:-Creating-a-new-resource.md

 See if you can follow that article to create a new resource called ```Animal```.
 Add a field called ```species``` to it.
 Get it to the point where you can CRUD Animals (and the species field) in the API.

-## Creating a resource that extends from and existing one
+## Creating a resource that extends from an existing one
 Let's create a ```pet``` resource by extending ```animal```.
 We'll add the field ```owner``` to ```pet```.

 It's pretty simple actually: